 The App Store isn’t just a storefront.
 It is a chokepoint that Apple wields to control the Internet.
+Free the iPhone Now.

 The best way to stop Facebook’s harms for the whole world is to cut off the fuel supply for its dangerous machine.
 It's time to pass a real data privacy law that ends their harmful business model forever.